yuanshunning/pickit-docs/docs/support/warranty.rst

  - Unit serial number has been altered, erased, or removed.
  - Unit has been misused, neglected, or damaged by accident.

 This warranty is in lieu of all other warranties expressed, implied, or statutory, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
-In no event shall Pick-it be liable for special, incidental, or consequential damages.
+In no event shall Pickit be liable for special, incidental, or consequential damages.

-Pick-it shall not be liable for damages resulting from the use of the product, nor shall be responsible for any failure in the performance of other items to which the product is connected or the operation of any system of which the product may be a part.
+Pickit shall not be liable for damages resulting from the use of the product, nor shall be responsible for any failure in the performance of other items to which the product is connected or the operation of any system of which the product may be a part.

 Exclusion
 ---------

-Pick-it reserves the right to make changes in the design or construction of any of its products at any time without incurring an obligation to make any changes whatsoever on units already purchased.
+Pickit reserves the right to make changes in the design or construction of any of its products at any time without incurring an obligation to make any changes whatsoever on units already purchased.

-This warranty excludes failure resulting from: improper use or installation, normal wear and tear, accident, abuse, neglect, fire, water, lightning or other acts of nature, causes external to the product or other factors beyond Pick-it control.
+This warranty excludes failure resulting from: improper use or installation, normal wear and tear, accident, abuse, neglect, fire, water, lightning or other acts of nature, causes external to the product or other factors beyond Pickit control.